pmedia84/parrotmedia-starter-template/README.md

 - git submodule add https://github.com/pmedia84/guests.git
 note that this does not copy up to the cpanel, clone repo into cpanel once website is uploaded.

-email settings files are ignored and a seperate file should be uploaded.
+email settings files are ignored and a separate file should be uploaded.